 30. Blondie from The Good, the Bad and the Ugly Movie

-Universally referred to as The Man with No Name, in the Dollars Trilogy, Clint Eastwood’s famous character was nicknamed Blondie by Tuco Ramírez in The Good, The Bad and the Ugly.
+Universally referred to as The Man with No Name, in the Dollars Trilogy, Clint Eastwood’s famous character was nicknamed Blondie by Tuco Ramírez in The Good, The Bad, and the Ugly.
 Although in truth Blondie is more of a gold color or maybe even a really dirty blonde, it makes sense that Tuco calls him that for his light hair, considering blonde men were probably not common back in the 1860s.
-Actually, Tuco calls him il Biondo, meaning “the Blonde one” in Italian.
+Tuco calls him il Biondo, meaning “the Blonde one” in Italian.

-This blonde femme fatale is basically a type of synthetic human, artificially created to infiltrate human society in order to destroy it.
+This blonde femme fatale is a type of synthetic human, artificially created to infiltrate human society to destroy it.
 Versions of her are spread all across the galaxy, with some hiding within human society and some living on Cylon spaceships.
 One version of Number Six, called Caprica-Six, was sent to Caprica planet where she used her looks to seduce scientist Gaius Baltar to gain access to military secrets.
 She later sacrificed her life to shield Gaius from death

 28. Princess Aurora from Sleeping Beauty Disney Animated Film